-Last updated: July 21, 2017 at 10:54pm by Savanah – A fairly recent report mentioned tribal casinos in Arizona did $1.82 billion in revenue in 2014, more current numbers haven’t been released yet, which is an increase for four consecutive years.
+Last updated: October 20, 2017 at 12:43pm by Savanah – A fairly recent report mentioned tribal casinos in Arizona did $1.82 billion in revenue in 2014, more current numbers haven’t been released yet, which is an increase for four consecutive years.
 Arizona’s newest tribal casino opened in December 2015, the Desert Diamond West Valley Resort Casino.
-It features 1,080 slot machines, the maximum amount allowed, and can start offering table games as of this month.
+It features 1,080 slot machines, the maximum amount allowed, as well as table games.

 Many people believe Arizona’s laws are fairly lenient when it comes to gambling, I believe otherwise, but you can read this article and decide for yourself.
 First, let’s look at their definition of “gambling”.